 Helping to Create Fun

 Another local gem is the Aloha Performing Arts Company.
 They put on six major productions a year at the Aloha Theater.
 Audition if you are interested in acting.
-Contribute your time or money if want to support excellent community theater, and, of course, buy tickets and attend the productions!
+Contribute your time or money if you want to support excellent community theater, and, of course, buy tickets and attend the productions!

 Providing Support to Our Residents